 By analyzing observations that Benjamin makes of the Caliph, we begin to understand why he spends such great effort and time in portraying Baghdad as illustriously as he does in The Itinerary.
-Benjamin retells the story of how the Caliph built a free hospital, which is a complex “consisting of blocks of houses and hospices for the sick poor who come to be healed… there are about sixty physicians’ stores which are provided from the Caliph’s house with drugs and whatever else may be required” (98).
+Benjamin retells the story of how the Caliph built a free hospital, which is a complex “consisting of blocks of houses and hospices for the sick poor who come to be healed” with “about sixty physicians’ stores which are provided from the Caliph’s house with drugs and whatever else may be required” (98).
 From this account, we can observe the great charity and benevolence of the Caliph towards all people that visit and dwell in the city, even the destitute.
 The kindness of the Caliph is so great, that Benjamin notices the “blocks of houses and hospices” that the Caliph is able to provide for free for his people.
 Furthermore, the ruler of Baghdad is willing to supply these hospitals with his own resources, curing the people of Baghdad with “drugs” and anything that “may be required.”
 However, Benjamin is not only astonished and amazed at the great lengths that the Caliph goes in providing healthcare for his people, but he is also surprised at the religious tolerance and respect that the ruler of Baghdad has for the Jewish community.
-Benjamin illustrates this tolerance through the account of the Exilarch in Baghdad, a Jew who is of great authority and can appoint rabbis and local leaders.
-Benjamin writes that the Exilarch “goes to pay a visit to the great Caliph… He is mounted on a horse, and is attired in robes of silk and embroidery, with a large turban on his head, and from the turban is suspended a long white cloth adorned with a chain upon which the cipher of Mohammed [Caliph] is engraved” (100).
+Benjamin illustrates this tolerance through the account of the Exilarch in Baghdad, a Jew of great authority who can appoint rabbis and local leaders.
+Benjamin writes that when the Exilarch “goes to pay a visit to the great Caliph […] He is mounted on a horse, and is attired in robes of silk and embroidery, with a large turban on his head, and from the turban is suspended a long white cloth adorned with a chain upon which the cipher of Mohammed [Caliph] is engraved” (100).
 As retold by Benjamin, the Exilarch makes routine visits to the Caliph in Baghdad, suggesting a great connection between the two leaders and a mutual respect between the two figures.
 The Exilarch is not only powerful but is respected by commoners, as he is “mounted on a horse” and dressed in fine “robes of silk and embroidery,” suggesting that he is above others and incredibly wealthy.
 More importantly, the Exilarch’s power and role is assimilated into the city of Baghdad and aligned with that of the Caliph himself, as the Jewish man is wearing a “large turban,” which is a cultural accessory of the Muslims.
 Furthermore, attached to this turban is a “chain” which is “engraved” with the “cipher of Mohammed.”
 The turban of the Exilarch is thus a symbolic gesture given to him from the Caliph; the Exilarch’s great power and role is only made possible by the benevolence of the Caliph.
 This “chain” that links the Exilarch to the Caliph is a celebrated one, however, as Benjamin points out the obvious success and harmony that the Jewish community enjoys in Baghdad.
 This observation provides an interesting answer to our initial answer; perhaps Benjamin of Tudela describes Baghdad so illustriously and magnificently because of the benevolence of the Caliph and the prosperity of the Jewish community living there.